Muddz/QuickShot/readme.md

 The library works on a asynchronous background thread and handles errors of I/O operations and memory handling for you.
 Note: Taking an image of a SurfaceView is only supported from `minApi 24`

+### What happend to PixelShot?

+Due to associations to Google's Pixel product lines such as: Pixel Buds, Pixel Slate, Pixel Book and Pixel phones, I've decided to change the name of the library to QuickShot.
+The new name underlines the libaries ease of use and its function.

+### What is new in QuickShot?

+- QuickShot has major refactorings and improvements over the previous PixelShot
+- Support for Android API 29+ and scooped storage
+- For Android API 29+ you can now use the `setInternalPath()` to save to the internal/private path
+- In PixelShot the `setPath()` was always relative to the external storage, but now you can set it to any path
+- `Bitmap` objects can now be passed into the constructor too
+- Removed long-list screeenshots, since this should not be the responsibility of the library
+- Full migration to AndroidX
+- Documentation of the code

 ## Example of simplest usage:

 Filename will be set to a timestamp.